bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 Last updated: **February 5, 2024**
 We use some automation on the platform to help manage resource usage, alert about misconfigured objects and to encourage teams to use images that are secure and up to date.

-To date, resource utilization (the use of CPU and RAM) on our platforms has not been efficient.
-For example, almost 50% of CPU capacity on the Silver cluster is reserved by apps, but not actually used.
+Historically, application teams working on our platform have not efficiently utilized resources such as CPU and RAM.
+For instance, apps reserve almost 50% of CPU capacity on the Silver cluster without actually using it.
 This unused utilization increases costs and impacts our ability to onboard new teams.
-Sometimes teams do not maintain and update the images that their deployments are based on.
-This can lead to security vulnerabilities, incompatibilities and other problems
+Additionally, some teams neglect to maintain and update their deployment images, leading to security vulnerabilities, incompatibilities, and other problems.

 To address this, we’ve developed automated tools that monitor apps on the platform.

 These tools looks for these types of objects: